-All our tree surgeons are fully qualified for the work they carry out and are familiar with the requirements of BS3998.
-We are experienced in all types of tree surgery works, from formative pruning of young trees to the management of very large mature trees.
+For professional commercial tree surgery Midlands needs, make Midlands Tree Surgeons your first call!
+All our commercial tree surgeons in The Midlands are fully qualified for the work they carry out and are familiar with the requirements of BS3998.
+We are experienced in all types of commercial tree surgery works, from formative pruning of young trees to the management of very large mature trees.

 Birds, bats and some reptiles and mammals are protected by legislation, meaning that we may need to carry out a wildlife risk assessment before carrying out work to some trees.
 Our risk assessment will inform our decisions regarding how and when we can carry the tree surgery work out.

 Where a tree is diseased, dead or dying or hazardous in its location, it may be removed in its entirety by either dismantling or straight felling.

 Straight felling is carried out from ground level.
 However, sufficient space is required for the tree to fall to the ground before being cut into smaller pieces for removal from site.

 In more confined spaces, a tree must be dismantled by carefully taking it down section by section.
 Midland Tree Surgeons is experienced in both the use of advanced rigging systems and hydraulic cranes to safely dismantle trees.
 Often the use of a crane is the safest and most cost effective method of removing a tree.

 Thank you very much – a lovely neat job.
 The yard is cleaner than it was before you arrived.
 Mrs P, Draycott-in-the-Clay